 <Composition CompositionID="5" Name="Q.E.D."
 Mode="Aolian"> <Progression SequenceID="1" Multiplier="1">18</Progression> <Progression SequenceID="2" Multiplier="4" Modulation="RelativeMajor">19</Progression> <Progression SequenceID="3" Multiplier="6">20</Progression> </Composition>

-The progression data contains sequences of scale degrees coupled with beat (quarter note) designations that spell out how long each degree is to be held.
+The progression data contains sequences of intervals coupled with beat (quarter note) designations that spell out how long each interval is to be held.
 We can't reference specific chords since the exact key signature is determined randomly at runtime.
-At design time, the degrees are really the only way for us to control the chords that will eventually be played:
+At design time, the intervals are really the only way for us to control the chords that will eventually be played:

 <Progression CompositionID="5" ProgressionID="19"> <Degree Beats="4">ii</Degree> <Degree Beats="4">IV</Degree> <Degree Beats="4">V</Degree> <Degree Beats="4">IV</Degree> </Progression>

 Finally, there's the Melody data, which is linked to the progression XML but isn't subject to the chords in the sequence.
-Melody XML contains of sets of scale degrees as well (described as Arabic numerals), but they represent the notes that are available to be played for a given time span.
-Instead of writing an actual melody, we offer the computer a selection of notes it can pick from at various points in each movement and allow it to make those decisions as it runs:
+Melody XML contains of sets of scale degrees as well (in integer notation), but they represent the notes that are available to be played for a given time span.
+Instead of writing an actual melody, the computer is offered a selection of notes it can pick from at various points in each movement and allow it to make those decisions as it runs:

 <Melody CompositionID="5" MelodyID="2" SequenceID="2" ProgressionID="19" > <Cluster ClusterID="1" Beats="4" Notes="5,1,2" /> </Melody>